 Echidna.
 Oh Lord, Echidna.
 She looks vaguely like the mythical Scylla and vomits up mutated evil twins of everyone she touches.
 She started out as a girl named Noelle, and she's getting both bigger and more and more insane ...

 Looks more like Kampe, humanoid top "half" and all.

 The existence of tinkers.
 People whose superpower makes them genius inventors capable of building nearly anything - such as WMDs.
 Brockton Bay is nearly destroyed by a tinker-made weapon twice.
 Imagine trying to control nuclear proliferation when potentially anyone could build a nuke-equivalent out of an old vacuum.

 Scion's rampage.
 To see the greatest force for good in the setting become such a nightmare is terrifying.

-Taylor controlling almost every parahuman in every Earth: "Finally, everyone was working together."
+She controls almost every parahuman in every Earth: "Finally, everyone was working together."

 The misfired trigger events that start happening after Scion died.
 Instead of the worms dancing/mating, the visions are of Scion's death and the events leading up to it, but that's not the problem.
 The powers aren't stable — the one guy we see turns into a self-replicating blob of ooze and tendrils — and when he's killed, the shard jumps to another person, giving a similar ability.
 This happens 3 times before the fourth person doesn't go berserk.